-First you need to estimate how many square feet your plants take up.
+First you need to estimate how many square feet your garden takes up.
 Since most of our visitors are cannabis growers, we'll use that as an example.

 A smallish cannabis plant takes up about 1 square foot.
 In this case the calculation is simple: since we need 25 watts per square foot and one square foot equals one plant, we need 25 watts per plant.
 Thus ten plants would require 250 watts.

-A larger plant might take up two square feet, in which case each plant would need 50 watts (25w per sq.ft.
-X 2 sq.ft. per plant = 50w per plant).
-Ten such plants would require 500 watts.
+A larger one might take up two square feet, in which case each would need 50 watts (25w per sq.ft.
+X 2 sq.ft. per plant = 50w for each one).
+Ten would then require 500 watts.